devfilsk/api-chronos/README.md

     app/Model/Api             - you will find all of the models od the application;
     route/api                 - you will find all of the routes of the api;
     database/migrations       - you can see all migrations;
-    * database/postman        - you will find a file to tests what you have to import to your postman
+    * database/postman        - you will find a postman file to import to your postman.

 ## finish.